adonisjs/legacy.adonisjs.com/docs/docs/guides/03-views/01-introduction.md

 - Support for components, layouts and partials.
 - Runtime debugging using chrome devtools.
-- View presenters to encapsulate the views logic to a dedicated Javascript class.
+- View presenters to encapsulate the views logic to a dedicated JavaScript class.
 - Extensible API to add your own custom tags to extend the template engine.

 ## Setup